Location

 Once you have selected and entered the required fields, click on the Import buttonImport button to upload your file.

-Adding Locations via User Input
+Adding Locations Manually

 Click on the Red Action Buttonred action button, this will bring up a drop-down menu, and select "Add"